symmetrics/mrg_invoice_payment/doc/README-EN.txt

 Clearing/refresh of the Magento cash might be necessary.

 ** USAGE
-This module adds the "Symmetrics inoice" payment option, which enables payment to  inoice.
+This module adds the "Symmetrics invoice" payment option, which enables payment to  invoice.
 The new payment option takes the customer groups into consideration.
 The list of the customer groups can be set in backend.
 Also one can set such parameters as 'Minimum Order Total', 'Maximum Order Total', and 'New Order Status'.

 ** FUNCTIONALITY
-*** A: The new payment option "Symmetrics inoice" is added in the system.
+*** A: The new payment option "Symmetrics invoice" is added in the system.
 *** B: The new payment option is allowed only for certain user groups.
-       The list of the user groups for "Symmetrics inoice" can be configured in backend.
+       The list of the user groups for "Symmetrics invoice" can be configured in backend.
 *** C: "Maximum Order Total" and "Minimum Order Total" settings
        can be configured in backend.